d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 While in the homefolder:
-create an empty file, named _sourcefile_ in _~/school/semester/1/courses/ubuntuserver/exercises/chapter5_ show a tree of the directory _school_ a long listing of the directory _chapter5_
+create an empty file, named _sourcefile_ in _~/school/semester/1/courses/ubuntuserver/exercises/chapter5_ show a tree of the directory _school_ show a long listing of the directory _chapter5_

 ## Task 28
 Search the manpage of touch to find out what this command is used for.
 Try to explain in own words